PrairieLearn/PrairieLearn/doc/running-local.md

-# Installing with local source code
+# Running with local source code

 This page describes the procedure to run PrairieLearn within Docker, but using a locally-installed version of the PrairieLearn source code.
 This is the recommended way to do PrairieLearn development.
 This is tested and supported on MacOS, Linux, and Windows.